-The key to a healthy sexual marriage is finding a frequency that works for both of you.
-[Tweet This] It takes a sacrificial love for one another.
+The key to a healthy sex life in marriage is finding a frequency that works for both of you.
+It takes a sacrificial love for one another.
 Investment grows desire.
-One partner with a low sex drive may need to initiate, even when they don’t feel like it.
-Interestingly, having sex regularly raises the level of testosterone which increases desire.
+Partners with a low sex drive may need to initiate, even when they don’t feel like it.
+Interestingly, having sex regularly raises the level of testosterone, which increases desire.
 It’s like exercising.
-The more it’s done, the higher the desire becomes to do it.
-On the other hand, the other partner may need to sacrifice their expectations and sexual desires.
+The more you do it, the more you desire to do it.
+On the other hand, other partners may need to sacrifice their expectations and sexual desires.
 There has to be a meeting somewhere in the middle.
-All of this comes down to communication and to understanding.
+All of this comes down to communication and understanding.
 Talk and listen to one another.
 Seek to know each other, serve each other, and love before being loved.

 When does it become a problem?

-The problem occurs when couples resent one another and look out for themselves, rather than sacrificing.
-When a couple has sex once in a several month time frame, it may indicate problems below the surface.
+The problem occurs when couples resent one another and look out for themselves rather than sacrificing.
+When a couple only has sex once in a several-month time frame, it may indicate problems below the surface.
 The same surveys indicated that couples having more sex were more fulfilled in their marriages; however, it is difficult to determine what leads to what.
-Does having more sex alone lead to greater marriage fulfillment or is it vice versa?
+Does having more sex alone lead to greater marriage fulfillment or do couples whose marriages feel more fulfilling have more sex?
 It’s actually probably both working together.
 The couple willing to put the other first and invest in one another’s needs before their own, physically and emotionally, will have a deeper level of satisfaction in their relationship.